 If you need to cut down on sugar, or add it to cereal or hot drinks then the light at heart seems to be a good, but expensive (at £2.49 for 450g it is about 5 times the price of regular sugar) substitution.

-My muffins were flavoured with matcha (from Teapigs), Cooks & Co hazelnut oil and my old baking favourite Hotel Chocolat’s Liquid Chocolate.
+My muffins were flavoured with matcha, hazelnut oil and “posh” hot chocolate powder or finely grated chocolate.
 These were delicious with the flavours working really well together.
 I am especially impressed with the hazelnut oil, which gave a delicious nutty taste, I am looking forward to using it some more!

 Using a mix of plain and spelt flour makes the muffins more “cakey” and short.
 I find that increasing the ratio of spelt anymore makes any baked goods too crumbly, although baking with eggs might help with this?
 If you do not have soy milk then use normal milk.